mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 ## Basic Example

 This is meant to be a very short introduction to testing.
-For a basic problem to solve I will be using the first problem on [projecteuler](https://projecteuler.net/problem=1)
+For a basic problem to solve, I will be using the first problem on [projecteuler](https://projecteuler.net/problem=1)

 `Find the sum of all the multiples of 3 or 5 below 1000.`

-First let's write our test in `test/test_project_euler.cpp`.
+First, let's write our test in `test/test_project_euler.cpp`.

 ```
 #define BOOST_TEST_MODULE "EulerTest"